GMLC-TDC/HELICS/docs/installation/windows.md

    but tests will not).
 For CMake to detect it automatically either extract Boost to the root of your drive, or set the `BOOST_INSTALL_PATH` environment variable to the install location.
 The CMake will only automatically find
-    boost 1.61 or newer.
+    boost 1.58 or newer.
    Building with Visual Studio 2017 will require boost 1.65.1 or newer and CMake 3.9
     or newer.
 Use 14.0 versions for Visual Studio 2015, 14.1 files for Visual studio 2017.
 Visual studio 2019 will require CMake 3.14 or later.
-    Boost 1.70 with CMake 3.14 is the current recommended configuration.
+    Boost 1.70 with CMake 3.14+ is the current recommended configuration.
 3. *Optional* Only if you need a global Install of ZeroMQ [ZeroMQ](http://zeromq.org/build:_start).
-   We **highly recommend skipping** this step and running CMake with the `ZMQ_LOCAL_BUILD=ON` option enabled(which is default on windows) to automatically set up a project-only copy of ZeroMQ.
+   We **highly recommend skipping** this step and running CMake with the `HELICS_ZMQ_SUBPROJECT=ON` option enabled(which is default on windows) to automatically set up a project-only copy of ZeroMQ.
 The ZeroMQ Windows installer is **very** outdated and will not work with new versions of Visual Studio.
 The CMake generator from ZeroMQ on windows is also functional and can be used to store ZMQ in another location that will need to be specified for HELICS.
 4. *Optional* Install